No casualties were reported as a 4.3-magnitude earthquake hit Los Angeles | ExBulletin

 “The torches are safety devices and the burners are working as intended.
 There were no off-site injuries or impacts,” company spokesperson Jamal Khairy told the Los Angeles Times in an email.

-The Los Angeles Fire Department went into earthquake emergency mode, sending vehicles and helicopters to patrol a 470-square-mile area, but said it had received no reports of “significant damage or injuries,” according to the department’s statement.
+The Los Angeles Fire Department went into earthquake emergency mode, sending vehicles and helicopters to patrol its 470-square-mile (1,217-square-kilometre) area but said it had received no reports of “significant damage or injuries,” according to the department. statment.

 Seismologist Lucy Jones told KCBS-TV that the quake “doesn’t look abnormal at all.”